 Giving Compass’ Take:

-• Lincoln Wilcox, writing for the Christensen Institute, discusses how tailoring innovation toward job participation will help the rust belt’s economy thrive.
+• Lincoln Wilcox discusses how tailoring innovation toward job participation will help the Rust Belt’s economy thrive.

 • The author notes that innovation needs to motivate individuals to participate in the economy, and then it will see growth and change.
 How can investors and philanthropists help drive progress in economic development in this way?